pratik-choudhari/AlgoCode/EDA/Titanic_Dataset/Readme.md

 | Embarked | Port of embarkation |

 ### More detailed explanation
-More detailed explanation about the dataset can be found here https://www.kaggle.com/c/titanic
+Dataset can be found here https://www.kaggle.com/c/titanic